Formstone/Formstone/src/docs/core.md

 this.data("namespace");
 ```

 Custom public methods can also be defined, provided their keys are not prefixed with an underscore (`_`).
 The underscore signifies a core method and should be avoided when defining public methods.
-The factory will scope any public method call to the target instance, as well as provide it's plugin data as the first argument followed by any addition arguments:
+The factory will scope any public method call to the target instance, as well as provide it's plugin data as the first argument followed by any additional arguments:

 ```javascript
 $(".target").namespace("reset", 500);